mehdi-karimi-math/Library-for-Modern-Convex-Optimization/Hyperbolic Programming/Projection-Hyper Cone/README.md

 poly = generate_ek_slp(n,k);
 [x,y,info] = hyper_proj_DDS(c,poly,ones(n,1),n,k);
 ```
 Each file in the directory has the format `c_n_k` where $(n,k)$ are the parameters of the elementary symmetric polynomial.
-Each file contains 10 random samples of the vecytors that are used to create Table 2 in the paper.
+Each file contains 10 random samples of the vectors that are used to create Table 2 in the paper.
 To create the table, you can run the file
 ```
 Proj_DDS_FW
 ```